marcelo-caetano/sinusoidal-model/README.md

 NOTE: The script `run_sm.m` uses a relative path to point to the audio file, so you must either always run it inside the folder `sinusoidal-model-master` or change the relative path to an absolute path.

 WARNING!
-Before running the script `run_sm.m` for the first time, you must add the folder `sinusoidal-model-master` and all its subfolders to the Matlab search path.
+Before running the code for the first time, you must add the folder `sinusoidal-model-master` and all its subfolders to the Matlab search path.
 The script `run_sm.m` automatically adds the folder (and all subfolders) of the currently running script (`run_sm.m`) to the path.
 So the folder structure and the location of the script `run_sm.m` in that folder structure are important.
 If you change the location of `run_sm.m` (or if anything goes wrong), add the SM folder (e.g., `/userhome/myfolder/sinusoidal-model-master/`) to your Matlab path by hand (right click on the folder `/userhome/myfolder/sinusoidal-model-master/` in the _**Current Folder**_ menu and choose _**Add to path > Selected Folders and Subfolders**_).

 ## Dependencies